Catalytic Coagulation: Introduction and Model

-In our \emph{enzymatic} aggregation model, some fraction of the reactions are catalytic; namely, these enzymes are unaffected by the joining of two other reactants and can subsequently participate in or catalyze further reactions.
+In our \emph{catalytic coagulation} model, some fraction of the reactions are catalytic; namely, these catalysts are unaffected by the joining of two other reactants and can subsequently participate in or catalyze further reactions.
 That is, the rate at which a cluster of mass $i$, an $i$-mer, and a $j$-mer join requires the presence of either another $i$-mer or another $j$-mer to catalyze the reaction.
-This constraint that the catalyst mass is equal to one of the masses of the two clusters that are to be joined is the feature that makes our model analytically tractable.
 We may represent this reaction as

 Here, reactants inside square brackets undergo aggregation, while the reactant within the braces is unaffected by the reaction.

+In the mean-field or perfect-mixing limit where all reactant concentrations are spatially uniform, the catalytic aggregation process \eqref{R:catalytic} has much slower kinetics compared to that in conventional binary aggregation, $[i] \oplus [j] \to [i+j]$, and even ternary (3-body) aggregation, $[i] \oplus [j] \oplus [k] \to [i+j+k]$.
+We may quantify this slower kinetics by the temporal decay of the total cluster density $c(t)$ when the reaction rates are independent of the mass for all three models.
+This decay is given by

+The $t^{-1}$ decay in binary aggregation immediately follows from the closed equation that is satisfied by the total cluster density, $\frac{dc}{dt}=-Kc^2$ (see Sec.~\ref{sec:binary}).
+For ternary aggregation, the decay of the concentration is described by $\frac{dc}{dt}=-Kc^3$, from which $c\sim t^{-1/2}$ (see, e.g., \cite{PK91}).
+The catalytic aggregation process \eqref{R:catalytic} also involves a three-body interaction, but this interaction also must satisfy the mass restriction that the catalyst mass matches the mass of one of the two reactants.
+This restriction is the source of the slower decay compared to ternary aggregation.

+In binary and ternary aggregation with mass-independent rates, we can compute $c(t)$ in the entire time range.
+In contrast, for catalytic coagulation, the total cluster density does not satisfy a closed equation even in the simplest case of mass-independent reaction rates.
+Thus we are able to compute only the decay exponent, $c(t)\sim t^{1/3}$ (Sec.~\ref{sec:constant}), but the amplitude remains unknown.
+We also derive the scaling solution of the cluster-mass distribution.

-In the mean-field or perfect-mixing limit where all reactant concentrations are spatially uniform, we will show that this reaction has slower kinetics compared to that in conventional aggregation.
-We will extend our theory to treat the case where the enzymatic efficiency of the catalyst is a function of its mass.
-We will also treat the situations where only clusters of certain ``magic'' masses can catalyze reactions and where the reaction is augmented by a steady monomer input.
+In Sec.~\ref{sec:alg}, we extend our theory to treat the case where the efficiency of the catalyst is a function of its mass.
+Specifically, we analyze a one-parameter family of models with algebraic reaction rates $K_{ij}=i^\nu$.
+In Sec.~\ref{sec:magic}, we treat the situations where only clusters of certain ``magic'' masses can catalyze reactions, as well as the situation where the reaction is augmented by a steady monomer input.